+Another bold initiative followed World War II, named the Marshall Plan after President Harry S. Truman's secretary of state, George Marshall.
+This program of assistance saved the economies and independence of many nations that faced ruin without resources to meet the horror and chaos of World War II.
+The Church, though small, acted quickly and magnificently during that same era to help its own and others under the noble administration of Elder Ezra Taft Benson.
 Earlier, in 1903, the Church found itself faced with a shortage of well-educated teachers for its young people.
 To meet that problem, the Board of Education of the Church established the Education Fund of 1903.
 This fund granted loans to worthy and ambitious young people to gain greater competence, particularly in the profession of teaching.
-The fund was revolving in nature in that as the recipients completed their education, they repaid their loans.
-This replenished the fund for others to use.
+The fund was revolving in nature in that as the recipients completed their education, they repaid their loans and thus replenished the fund for others to use.

 Now, back to our present dilemma, we find that the kind of assistance needed in less-advantaged countries is training for our young men and women who want to find good jobs, marry, have families, and serve in the Church.
-The priority is for training that leads to occupations and jobs, not college or university training, although that too is needed.
+The priority is for training leading to occupations and jobs, not college or university training, although that too is needed.
 First and foremost, however, they need training that will lead to jobs.

-We are reminded that, while serving as an envoy in Europe for his new country, John Adams, in a letter to his wife, Abigail, once said: "I must study politics and war that my sons may have liberty to study mathematics and philosophy.
-My sons ought to study mathematics and philosophy, geography, natural history, naval architecture, navigation, commerce, and agriculture in order to give their children a right to study paintings, poetry, music, architecture, statuary, tapestry, and porcelain."5 background to study a profession and gain all that universities have to offer.
+I am reminded that John Adams, in a letter to his wife, Abigail, from Europe, where he served as an envoy for the new country, wrote: "I must study politics and war that my sons may have liberty to study mathematics and philosophy.
+My sons ought to study mathematics and philosophy, geography, natural history, naval architecture, navigation, commerce, and agriculture in order to give their children a right to study paintings, poetry, music, architecture, statuary, tapestry, and porcelain." ^{iv} 4

+Perhaps President Hinckley is saying that our young adults need to study computer technology, bricklaying, electrical installation, design and drafting, teaching skills, automobile repair, and nursing to allow them to marry, serve in the Church, pay tithing and fast offerings, and become contributing members of their communities.
+Later, some of their children may have the means and background to study a profession and gain all that universities have to offer.
 In the meantime, the work available and the skills needed should be our curriculum and the place to use our resources to help.
-Much of Thomas Jefferson's effort was to lead "a crusade against ignorance, establish and improve the law for educating the common people."6 Is that not the essence of the bold new initiative of the Church?
+Much of Thomas Jefferson's effort was to lead "a crusade against ignorance; [to] establish and improve the law for educating the common people."
+5 Is that not the essence of the bold new initiative of the Church?
 Is it not a crusade against the lack of opportunity for the common people of the Church?
-Shouldn't that be a major emphasis of Church members today?
+Should not that be a major emphasis of Church members today?

-Perhaps President Hinckley is saying that our young adults need to study computer technology, bricklaying, electrical installation, design and drafting, teaching skills, automobile repair, and nursing in order to allow them to marry, serve in the Church, pay tithing and fast offerings, and become contributing members of their communities.
-Later some of their children may have the means and